codekie/openapi-examples-validator/README.md

 - The formats `int32`, `float` and `double` are supported for the type `number`.
 The format `int64` is only available for the type `string`, though (due to the precision-limitations of Javascript).
-- The options `--no-additional-properties` and `--all-properties-required` are not compatible with [sub-schemas combiner keyword](https://json-schema.org/understanding-json-schema/reference/combining.html).
+- The option `--no-additional-properties` is not compatible with [sub-schemas combiner keyword](https://json-schema.org/understanding-json-schema/reference/combining.html).
 A warning will be logged if one model is skipped because it contains a combiner keyword.
+  - The option `--merge-allof-definitions` can be used to mitigate this issue and allow the support only of the sub-schema combiner `allOf` (See issue [#174](https://github.com/codekie/openapi-examples-validator/issues/174) for more details).

 Test
 ----